 If you live on rural land in a windy area, generating clean, renewable energy from the wind may be a good long-term option.
 Small wind turbines can help rural homeowners, farmers, ranchers and other property owners with wide-open spaces where the wind can blow freely.
-And with Energy Trust cash incentives, plus state and federal tax credits, it's possible to offset up to 80 percent of the cost of a turbine in the very best case.
+And with Energy Trust cash incentives, plus state and federal tax credits, it's possible to offset a high percentage of the cost of a turbine in the very best case.

 Are you eligible?

 To be feasible, the small wind turbine installation site must:

 - Be at least one acre in size